 "10 Seconds Too Late" started with a pattern: missed the bus by seconds, missed the train while running up the platform, watched the coffee shop close just as you reached the door.
 Not occasionally—habitually.
 And suddenly it's not about individual failures anymore.
 It's about a perpetual gap between your effort and the world's timing.

-The answer became an emo screamo and indie folk meditation on melodramatic truth, cosmic conspiracy, and the yearning that comes from always being near but never quite there.
+The answer became a rock, punk, and indie rock meditation on melodramatic truth, cosmic conspiracy, and the yearning that comes from always being near but never quite there.

 The ten-second gap is the perfect modern tragedy: